-- 13. Describe a funny/embarrassing/pleasant/unpleasant thing that happened to you in the past. - 14.
-Tell about an English class that you liked a lot, explain why.
-Use the Past Indefinite.
+16. GAME TIME.
+Describe a funny/embarrassing/pleasant/unpleasant thing that happened to you in the past.
+Your group mates should guess whether the story you told is true or lie.

-The Past Continuous Tense
+The Past Continuous Tense (Past Progressive)

 1. The Formation of the Past Continuous Tense.